tatoberosh/ojaxi-blog/content/posts/children-as-investment.md

 ---
 title: "The Child as an Investment: A Financial Analysis"
 date: 2025-11-03
-categories: ["Family Finance", "Parenting"]
+categories: ["Family Finance", "Data-Driven Parenting", "Parenting Strategies"]
-tags: ["finance", "family", "investment"]
+tags: ["finance", "family", "investment", "financial planning", "cost of raising children", "family budgeting"]
+series: ["Data-Driven Parenting Analytics"]
 ---

 The decision to have a child is often described as one of the most profound emotional experiences in life.
 But what if we looked at it through a different lens—a financial one?
 This article explores the controversial but thought-provoking idea of viewing children as a long-term investment and compares them to traditional financial assets like retirement savings.